About 2 months ago, abruptly, I set this blog to private, and gave nobody access to it.

 If you are truly remorseful for your affair, and you truly wish to not only make amends to your Betrayed Spouse, but remake your marriage in such a way that an affair would never be an issue again, you have much work to do.
 You may not even be able to save the marriage as some Betrayed Spouses just can’t get past it.
 Repairing this — if it’s repairable – usually takes a long time.
 A year or more.
 While I’m not suggesting that you have to hang in there no matter what — that you may have a spouse who seeks punishment more than forgiveness — there are things you need to avoid if you want your marriage to be saved.
 Continue reading

 This blog entry is on mistakes that Betrayed Spouses routinely make during marital recovery.
-Blunders and errors of judgment that make it unlikely that a marriage will not only survive an affair, but thrive after it.
+Blunders and errors of judgment that make it unlikely that a marriage will not only survive an affair..
 I wrote it after reading blog after blog by Betrayed Spouses who seem to be doing all in their power to sabotage marital recovery and don’t realize it.
+From my reading, thought and research, I came up with what I think are 21 things to avoid if you want your marriage to survive and thrive after an affair.
 Continue reading

 Sex IS the “glue” in a marriage!!
 It is fundamental.
 A leg of the chair that is your relationship.
 Sex is certainly not everything, and in the greater scheme of a marriage, it’s actually a pretty small part of the overall interaction between two people, but, truly, sex is what holds all the rest together.
 Continue reading